catspeed-cc/invidious-proton-privoxy-stack/README.md

 Placeholder repository.
 Please be patient :) It will be ready eventually :)

-This repo will help you set up an invidious server stack.
-It can work for 1 or any even number of services (1,2,4,6,8,etc).

 invidious.catspeed.cc uses 4 backend processes.
 Each process has it's own VPN connection.

+This repo will help you set up an invidious server stack.
 It can work for 1 or any even number of invidious services (1,2,4,6,8,etc).

 proton-privoxy can work for 1 or any even number of VPN connections/IP's (1,2,4,6,8,etc).